 Treatment for heroin addiction typically incorporates both behavioral therapy and medications.
 For many people, utilizing both therapy and medication is more effective than either approach alone.

-According to NIDA, pharmacological treatment of heroin addiction helps increase treatment retention and decrease drug use.
+- According to NIDA, pharmacological treatment of heroin addiction helps increase treatment retention and decrease drug use.
 Medications can help lessen symptoms of withdrawal and prevent relapse, making it more likely that the individual will complete treatment with a firm foundation in recovery.

-Some drugs are used on a long-term basis during heroin recovery.
+As mentioned, some drugs are used on a long-term basis during heroin recovery.
 Certain drugs, called agonists or partial agonists, mimic the effects of opioid drugs.
 Methadone, the most commonly used medication in the treatment of opioid addiction, is an agonist.
 This medication is taken orally and affects the brain slowly, preventing the high associated with heroin.
 It lessens symptoms of withdrawal and prevents cravings, which can reduce the chances of relapse.
 This medication is only available through licensed methadone clinics, and patients must visit the clinic daily to get their prescribed dosages.

 Buprenorphine is a partial opioid agonist.
 It mimics some of the effects of heroin, but to a lesser degree, which lessens cravings and withdrawal symptoms.
 This drug is often combined with naloxone, which helps to prevent abuse of the medication.
 Buprenorphine is available via a doctor’s prescription and can be taken at home, unlike methadone.

 Antagonists are drugs that block the effects of heroin and similar drugs.
 Naltrexone, an opioid antagonist, isn’t often used on its own to treat addiction.
 The drug is used to deter individuals from relapse.
 Naltrexone is not addictive and does not cause physical dependence, but compliance with this treatment is low.